-Bite into these Ondeh Ondeh and enjoy a burst of goodness in your mouth!
+Who can resist Ondeh Ondeh?
+This Southeast Asian sweet treat has everything we love about dessert in this region – coconut, gula melaka, soft and chewy!
+Today, we’ve got the ultimate Ondeh Ondeh recipe for you.
 This recipe is contributed by passionate Home cook Hedy over at Share Food.
 Home cook Hedy is a certified pastry chef and she believes that cooking is a life skill that everyone should have.
-Hence, she started her Instagram account #Chefanista to share her heirloom recipes!
-You can read the full story here.
+You can check out her Instagram account #Chefanista where she shares her heirloom recipes!
+Read the full story here.
+But in the meantime, let’s make Ondeh Ondeh!

 1.6 kg purple sweet potato deskin and cut into small cubes